 We review the beautiful Novotel Bangkok Sukhumvit 4, a green, serene oasis secreted amidst Bangkok’s towers of concrete that’s a great base in Bangkok with kids.

-Our recent visit to Bangkok was full of unexpected surprises, not least of which was the brand new and boldly beautiful

-    Novotel Bangkok Sukhumvit 4, a green, serene oasis secreted amidst Bangkok’s towers of concrete, right in the heart of

-    the bustling business and entertainment district.
+Our recent family holiday in Bangkok was full of unexpected surprises, not least of which was the brand new and boldly beautiful Novotel Bangkok Sukhumvit 4, a green, serene oasis secreted amidst Bangkok’s towers of concrete, right in the heart of the bustling business and entertainment district.

-    The sleek, modern hotel is a brilliant choice for families with great facilities and spacious rooms, just a short walk

-    from the Nana BTS SkyTrain station making it ideal for easily accessing the city’s popular attractions.
-They also offer

-    an on-demand shuttle service which is great for those toting tots.
+The sleek, modern hotel is a brilliant choice for families with great facilities and spacious rooms, just a short walk from the Nana BTS SkyTrain station making it ideal for easily accessing the city’s popular attractions.
+They also offer an on-demand shuttle service which is great for those toting tots.

 A stunning rooftop pool, kids menus, activities and more make staying at the Novotel Bangkok Sukhumvit 4 with kids a dream.

 But it is the VIP welcome from the amazingly friendly staff that takes this place to the next level for kids.
 Raffles and Sugarpuff feel like rock stars from the moment we are picked up from the cavernous Suvarnabhumi airport, after our Thai Airways flight and delivered into the waiting arms of the welcoming hotel staff who have many surprises in store.

 Fab family accommodation at Novotel Bangkok Sukhumvit 4